infinum/qa-handbook/Tools/Using Chrome Dev Tools.md

-> Blame doesn’t fix bugs. - Anonymous
+> Blame doesn't fix bugs. - Anonymous

 ## Basic info
 Here we will mention basic stuff about Chrome Dev tools, why it is important for QA and what features we use.